loc-conformance/linebench/README.md

 name       = "linux"
 remote     = "https://github.com/torvalds/linux.git"
 commit     = "0ff41df1cb268fc69e703a08a57ee14ae967d0ca"
+files      = 63765
 extensions = ["c", "h", "s", "py", "pl", "rs", "sh"] tolerance  = "1%"
 ```

 Only what differs between one tree and another lives here.
 How each counter spells these
 extensions and what it turns off is in its own definition.
 A definition with a `commit` is
-checked before every run and every `check`: a checkout on anything else is refused.
-Leave
+checked before every run and every `check`: a checkout on anything else is refused. `files` is
+the number of files carrying those extensions at that commit, written once by hand from what
-`commit` blank to measure a tree as it stands, and the run is recorded as unpinned. `remote`
+`check` prints, and required beside a `commit`.
+Leave `commit` blank to measure a tree as it
+stands: the run is recorded as unpinned, there is no count to declare, and the counters' file
-is only needed to fetch.
+counts are compared with each other. `remote` is only needed to fetch.

 Both directories are built into the binary.
 To measure with a definition you are editing,
 point `--definitions` (or `definitions =` in the conf) at a checkout, and `counters/` and